 Effective collaboration involves thorough and meaningful engagement with residents or a community from the beginning.
 This can be taken even further, and individuals or a group can [mutually] become the agents of co-living in their own housing projects.
 Building this capacity can result in becoming more actively engaged in their schemes and/or wider communities.
-The outcome of this approach are homes and communities, services or activities that better fulfil the shared aspirations of those living in them, including rebuilding social connections, participating in wider activities and improving their mental health and wellbeing.
+The outcome of this approach are homes and communities, services or activities that better fulfil the individual and/or shared aspirations of those living in them, including rebuilding social connections, participating in wider activities and improving their mental health and wellbeing.

 Community-led housing (CLH) is where people and communities play a leading role in addressing their own housing needs.
 CLH sector bodies have agreed a definition of Community-Led Housing that is based on 3 core principles:

 - A requirement that meaningful community engagement and consent occurs throughout the process.
 The community does not necessarily have to initiate and manage the development process, or build the homes themselves, though some may do.

 - The local community group or organisation owns, manages or stewards the homes and in a manner of their choosing.

 - A requirement that the benefits of the scheme to the local area and/or specified community group are clearly defined and legally protected in perpetuity e.g. through an asset lock.